Sicily Cultural Tour

 Day 11 – October 28

 This morning we meet our local guide, a scholar of women in Sicilian history, and tour the artistic treasures of the city, peeling back layers of culture from the Phoenicians, the Arabs, the Normans, and eventually the Italians.
 Palermo is a lively mix of Mediterranean cultures and the capital of Sicily.
 The afternoon and evening are yours to explore the many fascinating sights, or sit at a cafe and watch the world go by.
+You are free this evening for dinner on your own.

 Day 12 – October 29